danielgospodinow/danielgospodinow.com/content/interests.md

 &nbsp;

-## Coding 💻 (Under Construction)
+## Coding 💻

-#### How I Started (TODO)
+### How I Started

-I've been programming for a while now.
-I started programming in my early high school years.
-My first programming love sparks were born when I started writing World of Warcraft macros at the age of 15.
-After a couple of years, I found out to be simple Lua scripts.
-I was quite fascinated by this fact because that's when I realized that those macros were my first steps in the programming world.
+I've been programming for a while now - since my early high school years.

+It all starter very simple.
+At the age of 15, I started writing World of Warcraft macros.
+After a couple of years, I found out that those same macros are actually simple Lua scripts.
+I was quite fascinated because that's when I realized that those macros were my first steps in the programming world.

+Then, that same spark kept fueling my interest in coding during high school.
+I think I was a pretty good student in programming back then because of that.

-#### What I Love (TODO)
+### What I Love (TODO)

-I love open-source software, game development, electronics and IoT, automotive software/firmware/hardware, AI, computer graphics, software system architecture, and many more topics.
+I love open-source software, game development, electronics and IoT, automotive software/firmware/hardware, AI, computer graphics, software system architecture, blockchain, and many more topics.
 To be honest, I find quite a lot of topics interesting.

 Some projects that I'm proud of are ...

-#### Career
+### Career

 Since I love automotive software, in 2018 I started my career as an intern software engineer at [Visteon](https://www.visteon.com/) but it ended up shortly after.
 It was not my thing.